rashad-07/mpv-subfinder/README.md

 - Delete from Cache / Remove from List

 **Right-click on empty area**
-- Add Subtitle File… — browse for any subtitle file on disk and add it to the results list
+- Add Subtitle File… — browse for any subtitle file or season pack archive (.zip / .rar) on disk.
+Archives are extracted automatically; the correct episode is matched against the currently playing video
-- Extract Current Subtitle / Extract All Subtitles — pulls subtitle tracks from the local video file using ffmpeg.
+- Extract Current Embedded Subtitle / Extract All Embedded Subtitles — pulls subtitle tracks from the local video file using ffmpeg.
 Image-based tracks (PGS, DVD) are not supported

 **Settings**
 - 20+ built-in colour themes